RRQ (esports): Frieren collaboration

+Bleach collaboration

+On July 18, 2026, RRQ launched an exclusive fashion collection in collaboration with Bleach, the Japanese manga and anime series.
+The collection consisted of eight limited-quantity products, including three T-shirts, two fantasy jerseys, two bomber jackets, and one coach jacket.

 Mobile Legends: Bang Bang

 History

 RRQ Esports entered the Mobile Legends: Bang Bang (MLBB) competitive scene in 2017 with the formation of RRQ.O2, one of Indonesia's pioneering professional teams.
 In MPL Indonesia Season 1, RRQ.O2 dominated the regular season, finishing at the top of the standings.
 However, they fell short in the playoffs, finishing in 3rd place.
 Determined to bounce back, RRQ.O2 returned stronger in MPL Indonesia Season 2, securing their first-ever MPL ID championship by defeating EVOS Legends in the grand final.

 Partnership with PSG

-In February 2019, the organization had previously signed a partnership with a European football club, Paris Saint-Germain F.C.
-(PSG), It was announced in a Press Conference held at The Dharmawangsa Hotel, Jakarta.
-Through its esports division, PSG esports had officially collaborated with Team RRQ for the 3rd Season of Mobile Legends: Bang Bang Professional League Indonesia on 16 February 2019.
+In February 2019, the organization signed a partnership with a European football club, Paris Saint-Germain F.C.
+(PSG), It was announced in a press conference held at the Dharmawangsa Hotel, Jakarta.
+Through its esports division, PSG esports had officially collaborated with Team RRQ for the 3rd season of Mobile Legends: Bang Bang Professional League Indonesia on 16 February 2019.
 Their partnership had ended in July 2019.